Available 24X7 Call For Free Consultation (281) 587-1111

 Losing a loved one due to someone else’s negligence is a tragic experience.
 In Texas, wrongful death claims allow families to seek justice and compensation.
 To win a wrongful death lawsuit, you must prove four essential elements: Duty of Care, Breach of Duty, Causation, and Damages.
 Below, we detail each element and explain how to build a strong wrongful death case.

-1. Duty of Care- Proving a Legal Obligation
+1. Duty of Care-

 Drivers- A driver must obey traffic laws and drive safely.

-2. Breach of Duty- Showing Negligence or Recklessness
+2. Breach of the Duty-

-Failure to follow safety procedures at work
+Failure to follow safety procedures at work.
+Violating a traffic law like driving under the influence.

 The defendant’s actions must be shown to be unreasonable or negligent under the circumstances.